 Ongoing Maintenance Costs

 Ontario’s varied climate means you’ll need to budget for regular home maintenance.
-Set aside at least 1-2% of your home’s value annually for things like roof repairs, heating system maintenance, and landscaping.
+Set aside at least 1- to 2% of your home’s value annually for things like roof repairs, heating system maintenance and landscaping.

 Property Taxes and Insurance

-Property taxes in Ontario vary by municipality, but on average, they range from 0.6% to 1.5% of the home’s value.
+Property taxes in Ontario vary by municipality but are, on average, 0.6 percent to 1.5 percent of the home’s value.
 Be sure to factor in these costs, along with homeowner’s insurance, which will protect your investment.

-There are several government programs designed to assist first-time buyers in Ontario:
+There are several government programs designed to assist first-time homebuyers in Ontario:

-- Ontario Land Transfer Tax Rebate: First-time buyers can receive a rebate of up to $4,000 on land transfer taxes.
+- Ontario Land Transfer Tax Rebate: First-time homebuyers can receive a rebate of up to $4,000 on land transfer taxes.

 - Home Buyers’ Plan (HBP): This program allows you to withdraw up to $60,000 from your RRSP tax-free to use as a down payment.